stencila/stencila/README.md

 - `diff`: If any discrepancies are found between the `reference` and `local` screenshots, the differences will be highlighted and saved to this directory.

 There is a pseudo-test in `test/screenshot.test.js` which can be un-skipped to help with debugging the automated running of tests.

+### Committing

+Commit messages should follow the [conventional commits](https://www.conventionalcommits.org/) specification.
+This is useful (but not essential) because commit messages are used to determine the semantic version of releases and to generate the project's [CHANGELOG.md](https://github.com/stencila/thema/blob/next/CHANGELOG.md).
+If appropriate, use the sentence case theme name as the scope (to help make both `git log` and the CHANGELOG more readable).
+Some examples,

+- `fix(Wilmore): Fix Code, Math, DataPublished node formatting & styles`
+- `feat(Elife): Use eLife corresponding author envelope icon`
+- `docs(README): Add some notes on testing`
+- `ci(Travis): Fix command to check themes`

 ## Acknowledgments